galaxyproject/galaxy-charts/docs/content/introduction.md

 # What is Galaxy Charts?

 Galaxy Charts is the visualization plugin framework of the Galaxy platform.
-Designed with modern web development tools, Galaxy Charts uses the following technologies to create a flexible and dynamic environment for developing visualizations:
+Designed with modern web development tools, Galaxy Charts uses the following technologies to create a flexible and dynamic environment for developing new and embedding existing 3rd-party visualizations:

 <div class="grid grid-cols-5 gap-12 text-center my-10">
     <div class="flex flex-col items-center">